 Christ Church Cathedral

-The devastating earthquakes of 2011 caused significant damage to the Cathedral.
-The West façade facing the Square collapsed, the tower was badly damaged and collapsed, and major damage occurred elsewhere across the building.
+Following the devastating Canterbury earthquakes in 2011, the much-loved Christ Church Cathedral saw significant damage.
+The West façade facing the Square collapsed, the tower was badly damaged and collapsed, and significant damage occurred elsewhere across the building.

-Warren and Mahoney has been selected as lead architects to reinstate the Cathedral in partnership with Snohetta Architects.
-A sub-consultant team consisting of heritage architects Salmond Reed, Powell Fenwick, Marshall Day and Boffa Miskell will be working closely with Holmes engineers on this project.
+Warren and Mahoney was selected to reinstate the Cathedral in partnership with Snøhetta Architects.
+A subconsultant team consisting of heritage architects Salmond Reed, Powell Fenwick, Marshall Day and Boffa Miskell will be working closely with Holmes engineers on this project.

+‘Reinstating’ means repairing, restoring, reconstructing and strengthening.
 The main Cathedral will retain its appearance and many heritage features, but it will be safer, more flexible and comfortable, and better equipped for future worship, civic, social, community and hospitality events.
-Consideration is also being made for base isolation of the Cathedral and the construction of a new Visitors Centre and ancillary buildings.